Understanding Solids Loading Rates in Wastewater Treatment

-For a secondary clarifier that is 75 ft in diameter with a combined flow of 4.0 mgd and a MLSS concentration of 2450 mg/L, what is the solids loading rate?
+Let’s get our hands a bit dirty with numbers.
+Say we have a secondary clarifier that’s 75 feet in diameter, with a combined flow of 4.0 mgd and an MLSS concentration of 2450 mg/L. We want to calculate the solids loading rate, which is given by the formula:

 [